Pei-Ling2024/pei-ling2024.github.io/_projects/7_project.md

 # Background

 <span style="font-size:24px">
 Typicality is a prominent property in human category literature.
-It has been well-documented that the Past research on human categorization has mainly focused on artificial objects (e.g., letters) with clear and distinct feature sets.
-Recently, with improvements in computational power, many studies have shifted to understanding objects in real-life pictures.
-In the current project, we further extend the exploration to natural scenes (e.g., beach, city, highway) that contain both objects and the relationships among them.
+Typicality is a property showing that members in the same category are not equally representive to the category.
 </span>

 <hr style="height:2px;background:grey">